 Social Proof/Networking Goals might look like … “go live with one other creator each month”, “post 2 reels per week” or “pitch at least 3 podcasts to guest on a month”.

 Impact Goals may look like “3,000 people download my new freebie” or “200 people come to the free webinar I want to host”.
 How many people are being impacted by your business?

 A few things to note when you categorize your annual planning goals.
 You do NOT need to have goals for each of these categories.
-Maybe hiring is not in the cards for you in 2023, and that’s okay!
+Maybe hiring is not in the cards for you this year, and that’s okay!
 Maybe you’d rather eat chalk than pitch a podcast – also fine!
 These are just examples of some goals you might have for yourself and your business.
 However, goals need to be measurable.
 When possible, attach numbers and timelines to your goals so you can keep yourself on track!